DmitryMandrik/race-bets/README.md

 Clone the repository, `cd` in to it, and install the required nodes:

     `cd test-automation`
-    `npm install` - Install the dependencies in the local node_modules folder
+    `npm install` - install the dependencies in the local node_modules folder

 ## How to use